paurierap/Advent-of-code-2025/README.md

 ./main input.txt
 ```

-In some cases, where a newer C++ standard is required, a Makefile is provided.
+In most cases, where a newer C++ standard is required, a Makefile is provided.
 Therefore, to create the executable, just `make` it
 ```bash
 make
 ```